 PRIOR to opening up the application link.

 Describe your STEM Goals and examples of experiences that have made an impact on your STEM interests?

 What challenges have you had to overcome thus far in pursuing your educational goals?
 What potential challenges do you foresee in meeting your educational goals in the future?

 How will the NSF STEM Scholarship benefits (financial support, mentorship, counseling, STEM workshops) help you overcome the challenges you mentioned in Question 2 and help you to fulfill your STEM goals?

 Name and email of a Science, Technology, Engineering or Math Instructor who will recommend you based on:

 Your STEM academic potential using specific examples of your classwork and/or class projects;

 Examples that will demonstrate how you strive to meet your educational goals in their STEM classes and/or in STEM endeavors outside of the classroom.

-Students will be contacted via email regarding the status of their application by the end of October.
+Students will be contacted via email regarding the status of their application by August 2018.